-A double delivery surprise means four finalist names!
+A double delivery surprise means four finalist names for twins!
 If their twins are boys, they’re all set.
-But when it comes to girls’ names, they’re not sure where to begin.
+But when it comes to girls’ twin names, they’re not sure where to begin.

 We are at a bit of a standstill when it comes to girl names.
 We don’t want any names that are too matchy, and would prefer names that do not have easily derived nicknames, but other than that we don’t have any real guidelines for names.

 I want names that I love as much as my other children’s names and our boy name choices.

 We are quickly getting closer to the babies’ arrivals and we are desperate to find the right girl names.
 Do you have any suggestions for girl names to round out our list?

 I’m always intrigued by couples that seem to be on the same page style-wise – but don’t actually agree on a name yet!
 It happens to plenty of parents, though, and I think looking for help to build up your list of suggestions is the right approach.

 Both you and your husband seem to prefer conventionally feminine names that aren’t automatically shortened.
 And while a few of your names are longer and unusual – like Elaida – I’d say that you tend to favor shorter, more mainstream choices.